-In this step, our team will define the frontend, backend, and database technologies to use to meet the unique needs of your product best.
-We also determine the third-party integrations, development and deployment tools, and quality assurance technologies we will need to use.
+In this step, our team will define the frontend, backend, and database technologies that we’ll use to meet the unique needs of your product best.
+We also determine the third-party integrations, development and deployment tools, and quality assurance technologies we will need.

 The architecture diagram represents the relationship between the services we are building.
 This diagram includes interfaces, integrations, servers, services, and databases.
 We will define each component by its function in the system and the technologies used to implement them.

 How many databases, services, and interfaces do we need?